alex-monichev/hello-web/notes/html.md

-# This is my notes about HTML
+# These are my notes about HTML

 __[HTML Tags](./html-tags.md)__